Minimum Spanning Tree in Python

 To Wrap it up:

 Understanding and efficiently finding the Minimum Spanning Tree of a graph is essential in various fields.
-Whether optimizing network connections, designing transportation systems, or minimizing wire lengths in circuits, the concept of Minimum Spanning Tree plays a pivotal role in creating efficient and cost-effective solutions.
+Whether optimizing network connections, designing transportation systems, or minimizing wire lengths in circuits, the concept of MST plays a pivotal role in creating efficient and cost-effective solutions.

 Prime Course Trailer